 Part of the updates also includes GDPR apps in the Shopify store that can address some issues the site has not resolved yet.

 We could spend a lot of time on different email marketing and automation services.
 Since HubSpot is one of the largest and most comprehensive tools, we will talk about them for now.
 However, if you use other services like Marketo, MailChimp, Infusionsoft, or countless other services.

 What we talk about here have relevance to other email marketing services.
 Check with them to find out how you can stay in compliance.

 The GDPR has some of the largest technology and marketing companies in the world concerned about how they handle data for their marketing.
 Even if your small business doesn’t have clients in Europe, the changes at these companies affect how you use digital marketing in your website, search, social media, and email marketing strategies.

 If you have any questions about how you handle data for your marketing, now is the time to act.
-Contact us at 312-265-0580 for a free consultation today, so you can stay in compliance and keep your marketing moving forward.
+Contact our Chicago digital advertising agency at 312-265-0580 for a free consultation today, so you can stay in compliance and keep your marketing moving forward.

 Do you want a marketing plan that fits your individual needs?
 Let us craft a strategy that drives results to your company based on your objectives.

 Please fill out the form to the right, and we will contact you within one business day for a free initial consultation.

 Unlock a full potential of your website.
 See which gaps in your marketing don’t allow your organization to scale.
 Get a complimentary, no obligation marketing performance review.